Table Of Contents

 Fasting also increases the number of ketones produced by the liver.
 Ketones are another fuel source for the brain and other body organs.
 Ketones can lower blood sugar and help prevent type 2 diabetes.

-Finally, fasting lowers blood pressure (bp) by reducing the amount of sodium in the body and by stimulating the production of renin, a hormone that increases the production of angiotensin-converting enzyme (ACE), which helps your kidneys excrete excess salt and water.
+Finally, fasting lowers blood pressure (bp) by reducing the amount of sodium in the body and stimulating the production of renin.
+This hormone increases the production of angiotensin-converting enzyme (ACE) production, which helps your kidneys excrete excess salt and water.